Tile Drawing/Printing tcod.console

 Console.print_box

 using your own style.If clear is True than the region inside of the frame will be cleared.
+Must be given as a keyword argument.

 fg and bg are the foreground and background colors for the frame border.
 This is a 3-item tuple with (r, g, b) color values from 0 to 255.
 These parameters can also be set to None to leave the colors unchanged.
+Must be given as a keyword argument.

 decoration is a sequence of glyphs to use for rendering the borders.
 This a str or tuple of int’s with 9 items with the items arranged in row-major order.
 If a decoration is given then title can not be used because the style for title is hard-coded.
 You can easily print along the upper or lower border of the frame manually.